bcmichael/RNMR-Docs/docs/command/full_command.md

 assigned to chan.
 If the processing buffer is currently visible, `F` will update the display whenever the offset is modified to show the new frequency scale.
 All other aspects of the `F` command are identical in RNMR and RNMRP.
 Thus, the `F` command in RNMRP serves to make corrections to the frequency scales stored with experimental spectra.
+## FLAG
+Set pulse program flag on or off

+Category: Acquisition

+Format: `FLAG` ind val

+Defaults: 1 current

+Prerequisites: Pulse program loaded (LOAD); RNMRA only

+Description:
+`FLAG` sets the pulse program flag specified by ind either on or off based on val.
+If ind is not provided RNMR will prompt for it with a default of 1.
+If val is not provided RNMR will prompt for it with the current value of the flag as the default.
+The legal values of val are on and off.
 ## FLF
 Set filter factor